One of my favorite concepts is called “two-handed giving.” Leaving no hand open for receiving. The height of altruism.

 From his father, Coates also inherited a deep desire to give that consciousness to others so that we too might feel enlightened.

 Somewhere, somehow, on this road to our self-formation, we claim personhood.
 We say “I am.”
-A fierce act of independence that breaks us from our kin and from our parents as I am me is often followed by I am not you.
+A fierce act of independence that breaks us from our kin and from our parents as I am me is often followed by I am also not you.

 Look, my eyes are not your eyes.
 You move through me like rain heard from another country.